 An absence is classified as authorised when a child has been away from school for a legitimate reason and the school has received notification from a parent or carer.
-For example, if a child has been unwell and the parent telephones the school to explain the absence, including medical and dental appointments where supported with an appointment card, text or letter.
-Religious observance, where the day is exclusively set apart for religious observance by the religious body the pupil and parents belong to.
+For example, if a child has been unwell and the parent telephones the school to explain the absence.